 A 3D porcelain panel by British artist Fenella Elms along with two vortex-shaped sculptures by Tim Royall capture attention on the central bulwark and, when not admiring the art, guests can take advantage of the salon's cinema setup for movie nights at sea.

-Spanning off a wide, central corridor, the six staterooms are made up of two double cabins, two convertible cabins and two twin cabins.
+Spanning off a wide central corridor, the six staterooms are made up of two double cabins, two convertible cabins and two twin cabins.
 Each has a nameplate on its door engraved with the name of a Star Wars character, but these can be removed if a charter party isn’t a fan of the franchise.

 Backing onto the sleeping quarters to port is a ‘her’ bathroom with access to a large dressing room, and opposite to starboard is a 'his' shower room and a dressing room, which can also serve as a study.

 On the bridge deck below, one lucky guest will be treated to the VIP suite.
-Situated just forward of the lobby, the stateroom’s entire starboard bulwark has been replaced with a sliding glass door, providing magnificent views, as well as direct access onto the side deck.
+Situated just forward of the lobby, the stateroom’s entire starboard bulwark has been replaced with a sliding glass door, providing magnificent views as well as direct access onto the side deck.

 Mirroring this cabin to port is a gymnasium stocked with Technogym equipment.
 The full-width glass doors ensure guests can work out in a semi-alfresco setup while being rewarded with ocean vistas.

-Wraparound decks lead forward from this aft area on the bridge deck to meet the bow, where the outdoor offerings continue, proving Cloud 9 to be suitable for a whole variety on-board events.
+Wraparound decks lead forward from here to meet the bow, where the outdoor offerings continue, proving luxury Cloud 9 to be suitable for a variety of gatherings.